-Mule Event processors indicate to the runtime what kind of work they do, which can be one of:
+Mule event processors indicate to Mule what kind of work they do, which can be one of:

-CPU Light: For quick operations, or Non-Blocking IO, for example, a Logger (
+For quick operations (around 10 ms), or nonblocking I/O, for example, a Logger (

 logger) or HTTP Request operation (

-Blocking IO: For IO that blocks the calling thread, for example, a Database Select operation (
+For I/O that blocks the calling thread, for example, a Database Select operation (

 For connectors created with the Mule SDK, the SDK determines the most appropriate processing type based on how the connector is implemented.
 For details on that mechanism, refer to the Mule SDK documentation.